Chapter 13:

 She puts the piece down, looking at him directly.
 The tense silence followed.

 "30%."
-He simply said reciprocating the eye contact, if it's depend on it then he is winning.
+He simply said reciprocating the eye contact, if that is all it takes then he's winning.

 "Why so sure?"
 She questioned.